Shopify SEO: All You Need to Know

 Let’s face it: ranking your website high on Google is not as easy as it used to be in the early days of the web.
 Then, all you need to do is stuff your page content with keywords, and everything else falls in place.

 Now, you could even get penalized for keyword stuffing.
 Plus, Google’s ranking metrics have become more complex than ever, so keyword stuffing isn’t helping anymore.

 However, the good news is that you can still rank your Shopify website high on Search Engine Result Pages (SERPs).

 That is what this Shopify SEO guide is all about: to show you Search Engine Optimization strategies to help you improve your store’s ranking.

 Simply put, Shopify SEO involves optimizing, well, Shopify for search.

 Now, Shopify SEO isn’t so different from the regular search engine optimization you do on WordPress – only that there are only some peculiarities.
-“Make sure to follow these SEO statistics to see the huge role it plays for better business and brand growth.

 For example, to increase the visibility of your store products on Google, you need to take extra care to infuse relevant keywords into your product descriptions and image alt texts.

 In addition to that, avoid littering your website with duplicate content.
 Duplicate content is one problem unique to Shopify, unlike WordPress.